gottacatchenall/ms_sampling_effort/manuscript.md

 as $P(A)$ and $P(B)$ are not independent. --> This implies that interactions that are variable/opportunistic are subject to ever higher false-negative rate.

+This doesn't consider variation in abundance in space and time which is kind of a problem.

 **fig here: x-axis: sampling effort , y-axis false negative prob, different colors are different strengths of association**